-Other communication Response Compliance with Laws and Regulations We have not identified any significant matters involving actual or suspected non-compliance with laws and regulations.
-We will obtain written representations from management that all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing financial statements have been disclosed.
+Other communication Response Compliance with We have not identified any significant matters involving actual or suspected non-compliance with laws and regulations.
+Laws and Regulations We will obtain written representations from management that all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing financial statements have been disclosed.
 External confirmations We did not experience any issues with respect to obtaining external confirmations.
 Related parties We did not identify any significant matters relating to the audit of related parties.
 We will obtain written representations from management confirming that: a. they have disclosed to us the identity of related parties and all the related party relationships and transactions of which they are aware; and b. they have appropriately accounted for and disclosed such relationships and transactions in accordance with the requirements of the applicable financial reporting framework.
-Going Concern We have not identified any evidence to cause us to disagree with the Chief Finance Officer for each entity that the Police, Fire and Crime Commissioner for North Yorkshire and Group, and the Chief Constable for North Yorkshire will be a going concern, and therefore we consider that the use of the going concern assumption is appropriate in the preparation of the financial statements.
+Going Concern We have not identified any evidence to cause us to disagree with the Chief Finance Officer that North Yorkshire Police, Fire and Crime Commissioner Fire and Rescue Authority will be a going concern, and therefore we consider that the use of the going concern assumption is appropriate in the preparation of the financial statements.
 We will obtain written representations from management, confirming that all relevant information covering a period of at least 12 months from the date of approval of the financial statements has been taken into account in assessing the appropriateness of the going concern basis of preparation of the financial statements.